Julius Belmont

 Prior to Castlevania: Air of Sorrow: Dracula's Final Defeat

-As alluded to in the opening of Aria of Sorrow (and the cutscenes to follow later), Julius Belmont was one of many heroes (along with Genya Arikado/Alucard and representatives of the Belnades clan) who joined together to try to end Dracula once and for all.
-On the eve of the vampire lord's resurrection, these people came together and performed a ritual that not only destroyed Dracula but also seemingly sealed his magic (and his castle) away in an eclipse (try not to think to hard on that last detail).
+As alluded to in the opening of Aria of Sorrow (and the cutscenes to follow later), Julius Belmont was one of many heroes (along with Genya Arikado aka AlucardOne of three heroes recruited by Trevor Belmont on his quest to defeat Dracula, Alucard was the son of Dracula who turned from his fathers evil, battling against his cursed family line again and again. and representatives of the Belnades clan) who joined together to try to end Dracula once and for all.
+On the eve of the vampire lord's resurrection, these people came together and performed a ritual that not only destroyed Dracula but also seemingly sealed his magic (and his castle) away in an eclipse (try not to think too hard on that last detail).
 Sadly.
-Julius was was caught by the magic, knocking out his memory and leaving him with no knowledge of what happened or who he was...
+Julius was caught by the magic, knocking out his memory and leaving him with no knowledge of what happened or who he was...

-Although this event is of huge consequence to the Castlevania timeline, Konami never actually made a game set in 1999 AD.
+Although this event is of huge consequence to the Castlevania timeline, Konami never actually made a game set in 1999 ADThe date of Dracula's final defeat.
+As detailed in Castlevania: Aria of Sorrow, Dracula was destroyed and his power was sealed away within a solar eclipse.
+Of course, that kind of magic never truly stays gone....
 Although we can kind of understand why -- the release of Aria of Sorrow does make it so we don't need to see this event in action to know it happened -- it's still a tad surprising.
-In this day and age of companies making DLC for any character they can think of, bonus quests for some side character to view a story from their perspective, one would think Konami would have released an Ultimate Edition of the game featuring Julius's quest through the castle.
+In this day and age of companies making DLC for any character they can think of, bonus quests for some side characters to view a story from their perspective, one would think Konami would have released an Ultimate Edition of the game featuring Julius's quest through the castle.
 But that was never meant to be.

 Castlevania: Aria of Sorrow